Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: EXPERIMENTS

 \subsection{Comparison On the Average Running Time}

-We present the average time comparison of our method with BB8 \cite{BB8} and Seamless \cite{Seamless} as shown in Tab.~\ref{fig:time}, where we record the overall speed time and gives the consumption of the refinement process.
-BB8 takes 140 ms for the segmentation, 130 ms for the pose prediction, and 21 ms for each refinement iteration, which increases the running times linearly with the number of objects being detected.
-Seamless uses the darknet as the backbone, which achieves high efficiency of 50fps.
-However, it suffer from the global distractions occur, like occlusions.
-Our method achieves the recognition speed of 6fps, in which 113ms is used for point clouds sampling\&grouping and the remaining is used for prediction.
-As same as Seamless, ours is also can running without any refinement steps and not affected by the number of objects being detected.
+We present the average time comparison of our method with Brachmann \cite{BM}, BB8 \cite{BB8}, SSD-6D \cite{SSD6D} and Seamless \cite{Seamless} as shown in Tab.~\ref{fig:time}, where we record the overall speed time and gives the consumption of the refinement process.
+Our method achieves the recognition speed of 6fps, in which 113ms is used for point clouds sampling.
+The refinement process consume 40ms for all objects in the used datasets.

-We implement the prediction of the network on the Tensorflow framework with a NVIDIA TITAN XP (12GB RAM), Intel Xeon E3-1226V3 3.3.GHz, 32GB Memory.
+We implement the prediction of the network on the Tensorflow framework with a NVIDIA TITAN XP (12GB RAM).
+The refinement process is executed on a stand PC with a general Intel CPU (i5-3470) at 3.20GHz, 16GB RAM.